 This is another change because at first monthly payments for annual passes continued on like normal.
-Instead, starting April 5, all monthly payments will be stopped and will not continue until the theme parks reopen.
+Starting April 5, all monthly payments have been stopped and will not continue until the theme parks reopen.

 Disney is also refunding all prior payments made during the time that Walt Disney World was closed from March 14 through April 4, 2020.

 - There is one important thing to note with this option.
 Annual passes will NOT be extended in this case, because you are now paying for fewer months than before and not a complete year.
 If guests do want their annual pass expiration to be extended once the parks open again, they can choose this option.
 In this case, payments will continue once the parks open until the full 12 months are paid.

 These changes give people who are struggling in this economic downturn a chance to take some of that money tied up in their annual pass, and put it towards essentials like food and shelter.
 Good move by Disney.

 Guests can contact V.I.PASSHOLDER Support at 407-939-7277.
 Again, expect heavy call volumes and long wait times.